Five Extinct Horse Breeds

 - The Old English Black

 Traced back to the Norman Conquest of 1066, the old English Black were the results of William the Conquerors steeds mating with English mares.
-Often confused with the Lincolnshire Black, the Old English Black is widely believed to be the ancestor of the modern Shires and Clydesdale breeds, which have become as common as the bingo Canada has to offer.
+Often confused with the Lincolnshire Black, the Old English Black is widely believed to be the ancestor of the modern Shires and Clydesdale breeds, which have become as common as the playing online bingo for real money has to offer.